-- Staff/student ratios compare reasonably well with similar programmes elsewhere at the designated level of the award, both for purposes of course delivery and provisions for student support such as pastoral care. - 2.
+- 1. Staff/student ratios compare reasonably well with similar programmes elsewhere at the designated level of the award, both for purposes of course delivery and for provision of student support such as pastoral care. - 2.
 The programme is supported by a good complement of suitably qualified teaching and support staff.
-However, the panel noted that curriculum vitae for a number of staff were thin on relevant information, primarily focusing on current teaching roles and not how they qualify for the same, therefore are incongruent to the declared staff specification.
-It is recommended that DBS adopt a standard CV format to clearly reflect the relevant qualifications and experience against staff teaching and supervision assignments. - 3.
+DBS also shows great initiative in bringing in a large number of guest lecturers, notably from industry, who can provide the students with fascinating and educational insights.
+The students interviewed by the panel themselves commented on the usefulness of this approach. - 3.
+However, the curriculum vitae for a number of staff were thin on relevant information, primarily focusing on current teaching roles and not how they qualify for the same, therefore incongruent to the declared staff specification.
+It is recommended that DBS adopt a standard CV format to clearly reflect the relevant qualifications and experience against staff teaching and supervision assignments. - 4.
 Given the heavy teaching workload, the opportunity for staff to engage in research and professional development is limited, despite the fact that DBS does have systems in place to facilitate staff development.
-In cases of staff who do not yet hold doctorates, where appropriate for areas of specialisation, staff members are encouraged to pursue PhD studies.
+In cases of staff who do not yet hold doctorates, where appropriate for respective areas of specialisation, staff members are encouraged to pursue PhD studies. - 5.
+There is a high dependency on hiring part-time academic staff.
+While this is understandable on an MBA programme where specialist knowledge is required from time to time, or even academics with specialist